zengbing15/lumos_doc/docs/preparation/installckb.md

 ### **Step 1.
 Download the CKB Pre-built Installer Package.**

-The following example download the version 0.39.0.
+The following example downloads the CKB version 0.39.0.
 All releases can be found on the [CKB releases](https://github.com/nervosnetwork/ckb/releases) page.

 ```shell
 $ export TOP=$(pwd)